 Thinking about how to begin a fitness routine?
 The good news is no matter your age, your health, or your fitness level—you can benefit from moving more.
-Whether you are generally healthy, are managing an illness or simply beginning to notice the affects of time, there are big and small ways to get more active and boost your fitness level.
+Whether you are generally healthy, are managing an illness, or simply beginning to notice the effects of time, there are big and small ways to get more active and boost your fitness level.

 Leading an active lifestyle is more important than ever...

 The truth is that you can’t afford not to get moving.
 Exercise is the key to staying strong, energetic, and healthy.
 No matter your age or your current physical condition, you can benefit from exercise.
 And not only is exercise good for your body—it’s good for your mind, mood, and memory.

 The 1st building block of fitness: Cardio endurance exercise